TuncerKARAARSLAN-VB/riverova-contracts-v1/README.md

 * **Standard:** ERC-721/ERC-1155 for mass minting.
 * **Metadata:** Uses IPFS for secure, permanent storage of achievement metadata (Level, Date, User Hash).

+## 💰 Micro-Grant Milestone Focus: The Governance Core

+While Riverova has multiple concurrent grant applications and a massive financial roadmap (targeting $15B USD valuation post-IPO), this specific repository is tied to our **$12,000 USD Micro-Grant**.

+> **Milestone:** DAO Governance Mechanism Development and Initial Security Audit.

+**The $12,000 is critical to finance the proof-of-concept for the decentralized voting system, which is the cornerstone for scaling all other systems (AI production, content validation, and community platform).** Completion of this V1 module secures the integrity of the entire Riverova network.

 * ## Technical Specifications

 | Feature | Specification | Rationale |